vlad909/cordova-plugin-firebasex/docs/IOS_NOTIFICATION_SERVICE.md

-# Step by Step Instructions to create a Notification Service Extension Provisioning Profile
+# Step by Step instructions to create a Notification Service Extension to send notifications with images in iOS

 In this tutorial we assume that you have already made the certificates to publish your app in the App Store.